cityofaustin/Residential-Permitting/_project_steps/deck/apply.md

 ## What documents will I need to submit?

-All deck building permit applications require:
+All deck permit applications require:

 ### 1. Application